-- To freeze the peppers, either vacuum seal them or put them in thick ziploc bags designed for the freezer.
+- To freeze the peppers, either vacuum seals them or put them in thick Ziploc bags designed for the freezer.
 Label and date and throw ’em in the freezer.

 - When you want to use them, don’t thaw them first.
 They’re much easier to seed and mince while they’re still rock hard, and since they’re so small they often thaw right on the cutting board when you’re working with them.
 To seed the peppers, cut the stem end off first, then slice the pepper in half lengthwise, and then run a (gloved) finger down each half to brush the seeds out.